 If you are in doubt or have any questions, please Contact Us prior to starting any project to verify the need for a permit.
 Discussing your plans with a code official before you begin your project can save time and money as you move forward.

 As a general rule, cosmetic improvements do not require a permit.
-Examples can include a house interior and exterior painting, replacing kitchen cabinets and most appliances, installation of carpeting or other floor materials, concrete flat work, fences less than 7 feet in height, detached accessory structures less than 200 square feet and minor plumbing and heating repairs.
+Examples can include a house interior and exterior painting, replacing kitchen cabinets and most appliances, installation of carpeting or other floor materials, concrete flat work, fences less than 7 feet in height (6 ft. or greater in Colorado Springs requires zoning approval), detached accessory structures less than 200 square feet (125 sq. ft. or greater in Colorado Springs requires zoning approval) and minor plumbing and heating repairs.
 Depending on where you live, some of these items may still require a review and\or permit from the zoning and floodplain authorities.

 If you are in doubt or have any questions, please Contact Us prior to starting any project to verify the need for a permit.